ElvisWang2010/WROFE-2025/README.md

 <p><strong>Where to Buy:</strong> <a href="https://www.aliexpress.com/item/1005007495175639.html?spm=a2g0o.order_list.order_list_main.11.48a11802NKINMb" target="_blank">Click Here</a></p>

 The battery is located at the lowest point of the chassis and is securely attached with Velcro.
-This setup reduces slippage and helps lower the center of gravity, improving cornering stability.
 </br>

 ### Power Ratings Table